 Other work on methods and practices:

 Ledgerwood, A. (2016).
 The Start-Local Approach.
-Presented at the Training Preconference of the 2016 Annual Convention of the Society for Personality and Social Psychology.
+Talk Presented at the Training Preconference of the 2016 Annual Convention of the Society for Personality and Social Psychology.

 Ledgerwood, A. (2015).
 Practical and Painless: Easy Strategies to Transition Your Lab.
-Presented at a Symposium on Best Practices at the 2015 Annual Convention of the Society for Personality and Social Psychology. [slides]
+Talk Presented at a Symposium on Best Practices at the 2015 Annual Convention of the Society for Personality and Social Psychology. [slides]